 Hunter wellies, lined up by the front door, are for the borrowing, so no need to bring those.
 Although trainers will come in handy for country walks.
 Bring a deck of cards for long lazy games in the lounge, too.

 Aside from some windy country paths, the hotel is wheelchair accessible.
 Two Comfy Terrace rooms have plenty of space and a roll-in bathroom.

-Children are welcome; the stay’s best suited to juniors, tweens and teens.
-The Stonehouse has some interconnecting rooms, and in the restaurant there are highchairs and baby-changing facilities – staff will heat baby food and milk on request too.
+Welcome.
+Some rooms can fit a baby cot (£10 a night) or an extra bed (£20 a night for under-12s).
+The Stonehouse has interconnecting rooms, and there are highchairs and baby-changing facilities – staff will heat baby food and milk on request too.